EduArt-Robotik/edu_lib_sensorring/README.md

-# sensor_ring_lib
+# Sensorring Library
-Software interface of the EduArt Sensor Ring.
+Software interface of the EduArt Sensorring.